4ian/GDevelop/newIDE/README-extensions.md

 # Writing extensions for GDevelop 5

-GDevelop editor and games engines are designed so that all objects, behaviors, actions, conditions and expressions are provided by _extensions_.
+GDevelop editor and games engines are designed so that all objects, behaviors, effects, actions, conditions and expressions are provided by _extensions_.
 These extensions are composed of two parts:

 - the _declaration_ of the extension, traditionally done in a file called `JsExtension.js`.